danrog303/rpg-mv-skeleton/README.md

 ![License - Unlicense](https://img.shields.io/badge/license-Unlicense-blue)
 > Template repository for versioning RPG Maker MV/MZ games with automatic release building.

+# Warning!
+Work in progress
+This repository is not yet usable.
+Work in progress.

 # Why was this project created?
 Some time ago I started working on a game in RPG Maker.
 I wanted to store the game on my private GitHub and found out that there is no automatic build system for RPG Maker.
 Since I didn't want to re-build the